department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/engineering/documentation/bgs-diaries-service.md

    - Is this possible?
    \* ***Update:*** According to BGS, there should only be one record but in test data we have seen duplicates, so this still needs to be confirmed
    - Would the record with the latest date be used/unconcerned about records with earlier dates?
-3. Check `diaryDueDate`.
-Use some business logic to determine if dependency verification/update is required based on the `diaryDueDate` and the current date
+3. Use some business logic to determine if dependency verification/update is required based on the `diaryDueDate` and the current date
 5. If update/verification is required, create a diary object with the response info

 <details>